mongodb-js/nodejs-mongodb-legacy/readme.md

 The main driver package `mongodb` will be dropping optional callback support in the next major version (v5) in favor of a pure `async`/`await` syntax.

+### Example usage of equivalent callback and promise usage

 ```ts
 // Just add '-legacy' to my mongodb import
 import { MongoClient } from 'mongodb-legacy';